amvs/dense/training/datasets/README.md

 # Dataset

-When adding new dataset, add a rule in `.gitignore` file.
-And only save the download link here.

-1. curetgrey: Download and compress curetgrey from here: https://www.kaggle.com/datasets/smohsensadeghi/curet-dataset, save it under the project root folder `/data`.

-2. MNIST: it will automatically download if not exist.

-Each get_<dataset>_loaders function must return train_loader, test_loader, nb_class, imageshape
+Each get_<dataset>_loaders function must return train_loader, test_loader, nb_class, imageshape.

+1. MNIST: it will automatically download if not exist.

+2. kaggle: a deeper path needs to provide as direct parent of image folders. saurabhshahane/barkvn50, smohsensadeghi/curet-dataset, prasunroy/natural-images